As of June 2019, this trail was in good condition, with flood damage from summer rains in 2017 repaired or rerouted around by several crews.

 The lower elevation northern terminus is along the turnaround loop at the end of Turkey Creek Road (FR 41).
 (31.84967, -109.32558)

 The higher elevation southern terminus is at Morse Saddle (31.83113, -109.32735) along the Turtle Mountain Trail, ⅔ mile below that trail's upper terminus and ½ mile above where the Pole Bridge Trail connects to it.
+The junction sign at Morse Saddle incorrectly suggests that the Pole Bridge Trail starts here and does not identify the Turtle Mountain Trail in either direction.

 From the trailhead at the end of Turkey Creek Road (FR 41), the Morse Canyon Trail spends its first tenth of a mile atop an old logging road before leaving it at a switchback (31.84843, -109.32550) and climbing above on the western slope of the canyon.
 Traces of the old road can be seen below occasionally for a short distance.
 After nearly ⅓ mile, the trail drops back down and crosses (31.84481, -109.32635) to the east side of the canyon, where it remains for the remainder of its ascent.